Moving to Gouda, The Netherlands

 We asked people living in Gouda to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Gouda, you should pack a variety of clothing to accommodate for the country's temperate maritime climate, including warm clothing for the winter and lighter clothing for the summer.
 Rain gear, such as waterproof jackets and umbrellas, are essential as the Netherlands experiences rainfall throughout the year.
 Comfortable walking shoes are a must as the city is best explored on foot or by bike.
 If you plan on cycling, which is a common mode of transportation in the Netherlands, consider packing a good quality bike helmet.
 Pack a universal power adapter as the Netherlands uses Type C and Type F plugs.
 Bring all necessary personal documents, such as your passport, driver's license, and medical records.
 If you take prescription medication, bring an adequate supply along with a copy of the prescription.
 Pack your favorite toiletries, as familiar brands from home may not be available in the Netherlands.
 Bring a Dutch phrasebook or dictionary to help with the language transition.
 Pack a high-quality camera to capture the beautiful architecture and landscapes of Gouda.
 If you're moving for work, bring any necessary work materials or documents.
-Lastly, consider packing some comfort items from home, like photos or favorite snacks, to help with homesickness," replied a member in Gouda.
+Lastly, consider packing some comfort items from home, like photos or favorite snacks, to help with homesickness," said one expat who made the move to Gouda.

 Get Quote